 - 1. Make sure the fog lamp switch is in the OFF position. - 2.
-From underneath the vehicle, remove the splash shield and rotate the harness/bulb assembly counterclockwise, to remove from the fog lamp.
+Remove the bulb socket from the fog lamp by turning counterclockwise. - 3.
+Disconnect the electrical connector.

-3. Carefully disconnect the bulb from the harness assembly via the two snap clips.
 Install the new bulb in reverse order.

 MULTI-FUNCTION LEVER

 Windshield wiper: Rotate the end of the control away from you to increase the speed of the wipers; rotate towards you to decrease the speed of the wipers.